Code-Hex/pget/README.md

 ```
   Options:
   -h,  --help                   print usage and exit
   -v,  --version                display the version of pget and exit
   -p,  --procs <num>            split ratio to download file
-  -d,  --target--dir               path to the directory to save the downloaded files, filename will be taken from url
+  -d,  --target-dir <PATH>    	path to the directory to save the downloaded file, filename will be taken from url
   -t,  --timeout <seconds>      timeout of checking request in seconds
+  -u,  --user-agent <AGENT>     identify as AGENT
   --check-update                check if there is update available
   --trace                       display detail error messages
 ```

 ## Pget vs Wget